patooz/alx-higher_level_programming/0x00-python-hello_world/README.md

 0- run - a shell script that runs a python script 1-run_inline - a Shell script that runs Python code.
-2-print.py - a Python script that prints exactly thecontent of a line
+2-print.py - a Python script that prints exactly thecontent of a line 3-print_number.py - a Python script that prints an integer